Halls, Tennessee Weather

 - What is the coldest month in Halls?

-- January is typically coldest, averaging about 37°F.
+- On average January is the chilliest month in Halls, about 37°F.

 - When can I start a vegetable garden in Halls?